 This means that if something was an issue in the past but has since been rectified, mention it.
 If the review mentions a horrible interview process due to an outdated job hiring platform, be sure to mention that you’ve since updated the process while kindly thanking them for their input.

-If you’re still interested in learning how to encourage employees to leave Glassdoor reviews, here are a few ways to increase your online reputation as a company.
+If you’re still interested in learning how to encourage employees to leave Glassdoor reviews, here are a few ways to improve your company reviews and reputation on Glassdoor.

 Help Employees Set Up a Free Glassdoor Account

 One of the biggest reasons why employees aren’t learning reviews on Glassdoor is because they don’t know how to.
 At the next team-building or career-building event with the company, carve out some time to help them set up a free Glassdoor account.